ziotom78/raytracing_course/tomasi-ray-tracing-02a.md

 });
 </script>

-# Risposta dei monitor
+# Monitor Response

--   Quindi, quando abbiamo un colore espresso come terna RGB di numeri reali, per visualizzare il colore su un monitor occorre effettuare la conversione usando il fattore $\gamma$
+-   Therefore, when we have a color expressed as an RGB triplet of real numbers, to display the color on a monitor it is necessary to perform the conversion using the $\gamma$ factor
--   Il colore RGB convertito con $\gamma$ è una «[terna sRGB](https://en.wikipedia.org/wiki/SRGB)».
+-   The RGB color converted with $\gamma$ is an "[sRGB triplet](https://en.wikipedia.org/wiki/SRGB)".
--   La conversione **non è lineare**, com'è evidente dalla sua espressione analitica
+-   The conversion is **not linear**, as is evident from its analytical expression
--   Quanto abbiamo visto per la conversione $L_\lambda \rightarrow (R, G, B)$ non si applica quindi a sRGB: non possiamo scrivere l'equazione del rendering direttamente nello spazio sRGB!
+-   What we have seen for the conversion $L_\lambda \rightarrow (R, G, B)$ does not apply to sRGB: we cannot write the rendering equation directly in the sRGB space!

-# Conversione da RGB a sRGB
+# Conversion from RGB to sRGB

--   Una semplice approssimazione per la conversione da RGB, $(R, G, B)$, a sRGB, $(r, g, b)$, è la seguente:
+-   A simple approximation for the conversion from RGB, $(R, G, B)$, to sRGB, $(r, g, b)$, is the following:
     $$
     \begin{aligned}
     r &= \left[k\,R^\gamma\right],\\